saltyrtc/saltyrtc-meta/Protocol.md

 identifier.
 For responders, the server will dynamically assign identifiers (`0x02..0xff`).

+# WebSocket Security

+Although the SaltyRTC protocol takes many security measures to prevent eavesdropping, it is still highly RECOMMENDED to use WebSocket in its *secure* mode (e.g. provide a valid certificate).
+This measure will make sure that the signalling path is hidden from eavesdroppers and generally hardens the protocol against potential attacks.

 # Signalling Message Structure

 SaltyRTC signalling messages are encoded in binary using